mikependon/RepoDB/README.md

 ## RepoDb - a hybrid ORM library for .NET.

 RepoDb provides the feature of micro and full ORMs.
-It help the developers to simplify the ìswitchoverî of when to use the ìmicroî and ìfullî operations during the development.
+It help the developers to simplify the ‚Äúswitchover‚Äù of when to use the ‚Äúmicro‚Äù and ‚Äúfull‚Äù operations during the development.

 **It is high-performance**

-The word ìhigh-performanceî refers to ìhow fastî this ORM converts the raw data into a class object, and transport the class object as an actual data in the database.
+The word ‚Äúhigh-performance‚Äù refers to ‚Äúhow fast‚Äù this ORM converts the raw data into a class object, and transport the class object as an actual data in the database.

 RepoDb has its owns compiler.
-It caches the ìalready-generatedî ILs and Expressions and reusing them for the upcoming transformations.
-Furthermore, RepoDb caches the ìalready-executedî operation context and reusing it for future calls.
+It caches the ‚Äúalready-generated‚Äù ILs and Expressions and reusing them for the upcoming transformations.
+Furthermore, RepoDb caches the ‚Äúalready-executed‚Äù operation context and reusing it for future calls.

 **It is efficient**

-The word ìefficientî refers to ìhow well-managedî this ORM uses the computer memory when manipulating the objects all throughout the cycle of the operations.
+The word ‚Äúefficient‚Äù refers to ‚Äúhow well-managed‚Äù this ORM uses the computer memory when manipulating the objects all throughout the cycle of the operations.

-RepoDb caches the ìalready-extractedî object properties and reusing it all throughout the process of transformations and executions.
+RepoDb caches the ‚Äúalready-extracted‚Äù object properties and reusing it all throughout the process of transformations and executions.
 It helps eliminate the creation of unnecessary class objects.

 ## Highlights